pbhan710/project03-group11/README.md

 - append_to_results=credits: Add to the result of an API call more details.
 This is used when making an API call to TMDB's Movie API to also add details on the cast/crew of the movie.

-## How to Use the Project
-Provide instructions and examples so users/contributors can use the project.
-Users are able to query or request information from our Database.
-For instance, if one would like to learn about the top 10  movies for 2013-01-01 to 2023-01-14, they can pull it from the movies_lst by using movie “id”or “title” and “popularity”.

-### Challenges
-Some of the challenges we faced and features we hope to implement in the future:
-- Too many pages and API could not run using Jupyter Notebook (had to use Visual Code )
-- While working on our Javascript using the Twitter Feed, we could not get a live feed.
-We have to search for Twitter documentation on it.

 ### Acknowledgements
 This dataset is an ensemble of data collected from TMDB and GroupLens.